czi-catalystproject/hub-champion-training/episodes/manage_images.md

 ::::

-::::{dropdown} Specifying a custom image tag
+::::{dropdown} Exercise: Specifying a custom image tag
 :open:

 Which of the following would you paste into the _Custom Image_ field to add the latest version of the `handbook-authoring-image` image to your hub?